8 things to do in Keppel Bay

 2. Book a tour to snorkel or scuba dive

 Whether you are visiting Keppel Bay for a day trip, or staying a little longer, booking a tour with our snorkelling and dive operators (Great Keppel Island Watersports & Activities/Keppel Dive, Keppel Explorer or Freedom Fast Cats) is a must.
 Seeing spectacular coral formations while dodging inquisitive sea turtles, reef sharks, and a wide variety of colourful fish is something that everyone needs to experience.
 The Southern Great Barrier Reef, including Keppel Bay is one of the most pristine, healthy and underrated areas, featuring some of the healthiest coral on the Great Barrier Reef.
 Challenge yourself to spot our ‘Great Eight’ including the Keppel Dugong.
-Check out our guide to snorkelling on the Southern Great Barrier Reef.
+Check out our

 3. Take a hike